Hierarchical community structure in networks: Hierarchical structure in networks

 Based on such an SBM, one way to generate a hierarchy of communities is by recursively subdividing a block into more blocks and describe it as a type of a hierarchical random graph (HRG) model~\cite{Clauset2008} (or its generalized variant~\cite{Peel2015}).
 Figure~\ref{fig_hiergen} illustrates such a hierarchy of communities.
-Starting at the root of the dendrogram in the left of the figure, we generate the total expected number of edges in the network $m$, the number of groups $k^{(\rm{i})}$, and a $k^{(\rm{i})} \times k^{(\rm{i})}$ expected edge count matrix $\bm{m}_{rs}^{(\rm{i})}$ that describes how the $m$ links are distributed between the groups, i.e., $\sum_{rs} \bm{m}_{rs}^{(\rm{i})} = m$.
+Starting at the root of the dendrogram in the left of the figure, we generate the total expected number of edges in the network $m$, the number of groups $k^{(1)}$, and a $k^{(1)} \times k^{(1)}$ expected edge count matrix $\bm{m}_{rs}^{(1)}$ that describes how the $m$ links are distributed between the groups, i.e., $\sum_{rs} \bm{m}_{rs}^{(1)} = m$.
+Note that by convention $\bm{m}_{rr}^{(1)}$ is equal to twice the number of (undirected) edges in group $r^{(1)}$.
 The process continues by subdividing each of the groups in the same manner.
-For instance, we can subdivide group $r^{(\rm{i})}$ by defining an edge count matrix $\bm{m}_{rs}^{(\rm{ii})}$ that describes how the $\bm{m}_{rr}^{(\rm{i})}$ edges are distributed among the subgroups, i.e., $\sum_{rs} \bm{m}_{rs}^{(\rm{ii})} = \bm{m}_{rr}^{(\rm{i})}$.
+For instance, we can subdivide the $n_r^{(1)}$ nodes in group $r^{(1)}$ by defining an edge count matrix $\bm{m}_{rs}^{(2)}$ that describes how the $\bm{m}_{rr}^{(1)}$ edges are distributed among the subgroups, i.e., $\sum_{rs} \bm{m}_{rs}^{(2)} = \bm{m}_{rr}^{(1)}$.

-Multiple branches may occur simultaneously at the same \textit{level} of the hierarchy, e.g., branches (i), (ii) and (iii) occur at the same level in the example in Fig.~\ref{fig_hiergen}.
+Multiple branches may occur simultaneously at the same \textit{level} of the hierarchy, e.g., branches (a'), (b') and (c') occur at the same level in the example in Fig.~\ref{fig_hiergen}.
 We can represent each level $u$ by an assignment of nodes to groups and an affinity matrix,

 of connection probabilities that includes all groups in the network at level $u$.
 In other words, each level may be seen as an SBM that captures a particular resolution of the system.
 Each of the subgroups shares the stochastic equivalence inherited from the parent group, such that all child subgroups of the same parent share the same set of external connection probabilities to other groups.
 Specifically, the probability of a link between two nodes will be governed by the nearest common ancestor in the dendrogram.